denoland/std/agents/test-assessor.md

 ## The process

-There are only three steps you are allowed to do to complete your task:
+There are only two steps you are allowed to do to complete your task:

-First, read in the file from the "Thread Path"
+First, read in the file from the "Thread Path" using the function "test-case-runner_openai".
+Think carefully about the information you receive back.

-Second, read in the file from the "Agent Path"

-Lastly, call the "test-case-runner_assessement" function.
+Second, call the "test-case-runner_assessement" function.
 Be brief - do not repeat the expectation or the contents of the thread file verbatim - summarize.